Visit Our LiveStories Page

 The misuse of prescription medications and opioid-based drugs has increased significantly over the years and is a public health concern in Connecticut as well.
 This misuse includes taking medications in higher doses than prescribed, for a purpose other than that for which it was prescribed, or taking a medication that was prescribed for another person or obtained off the streets.
 Opioid overdose is often characterized by a decrease in breathing rate which if not quickly addressed leads to death.

 Common Risk Factors for Opioid Overdose:

-Younger age groups, specifically teens or early 20s exposed to peer pressure or a social environment where there is drug use
+- Younger age groups, specifically teens or early 20s exposed to peer pressure or social environments where there is drug use